Poodle vs Bichon Frise

 With Other Pets

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Poodles have particular requirements based on their medium size, minimal shedding level, and genetic predispositions to hip dysplasia and progressive retinal atrophy.
+Practical Poodles care is shaped by three things: medium size, minimal shedding, and a known predisposition to hip dysplasia and progressive retinal atrophy.

 Energy & Activity